IRCGraphic/D-Cinelike-and-Normal-Blockbuster-LUTs/README.md

 - "NORMAL -1_0 BASE.cube": like all the following Normal profile LUTs expects a -1.0 exposure compensation, it's the base LUT version.

 - "NORMAL -1_0 SCENE 01.cube": an improved version of the BASE LUT made for the 5th and 6th scene min.
-0:52 of the demostrative video, why not include it.
+0:52 of the demostrative video.

 - "NORMAL -1_0 SCENE 02.cube": another improved version of the BASE LUT made for the 8th, 9th and 10th scene min.
-1:45 of the demostrative video, why not include it.
+1:45 of the demostrative video.

 - "NORMAL -1_0 SKIN.cube": tailored for skin colour rendition, almost a completely different LUT.